SebasGA19/spAInews/docs/api.md

 # API

-This documentation explains the setup and functionality of the API.
+This documentation explains the setup and functioonality of the API.

 ## Command line tool